 Our Chandalar, Alaska gold mining property has seen over a hundred years of intermittent mining exploration and extraction history.
 There has been small extraction of gold from several alluvial, or placer gold streams, and from an array of small quartz veins that dot the property.
 However, only in very recent times is the primary source of the gold becoming evident.
 As a result of our exploration we have discovered gold in prolific microfractures within schist in many places and have petrographic and geochemical evidence linking these and larger vein-hosted gold occurrences to an intrusive source.
 We are currently defining drilling targets for a hard-rock (lode) gold deposit in an area of interest approximately 1,800 feet wide and over five miles long, possibly underlain by a granitic, mineralized intrusion.
 Exploration therefore has taken on two directions; one toward defining a low-grade, large tonnage body of mineralization running beneath the headwaters of Little Squaw Creek, the other a deeper, larger mineralized body from which mineralizing fluids have migrated through Chandalar country rock.
-Our main focus continues to be the exploration of these hard-rock targets; however, weak financial markets prevented us from obtaining funds for any significant exploration in 2012 and 2013.
-It appears financial markets may be improving and we were successful in raising funds for a limited exploration program in 2014 and reclamation work in 2015.
+Our main focus continues to be the exploration of these hard-rock targets; however, weak financial markets prevented us from obtaining funds for significant exploration in recent years.
+Because of the weak financial markets, we endeavored to develop our placer properties as a source of internal cash to protect us from future market fluctuations and to provide funds for future exploration.